kebeattie/mixed-messages/README.md

 ## Code Academy JS project

-This is a script that will generate random workouts for push, pull, and leg days.
+This is a script that will generate random workouts for weight lifting sessions.
 5 exercises for each workout.

 Ran in Node.JS locally